sfh1980/marketplace-app/CURRENT-STATUS.md

 ## 🚀 Ready to Continue

-You're ready to implement **Task 11: Get user profile endpoint**
+You're ready to implement **Task 26.1: Push to GitHub (fifth checkpoint)**

 This will involve:
-1. Creating `backend/src/controllers/profileController.ts`
-2. Adding profile routes to `backend/src/routes/profileRoutes.ts`
-3. Implementing profile retrieval with user's listings
-4. Writing property test to validate profile data

-Would you like to proceed with Task 11?
+1. Committing search and browse functionality
+2. Updating documentation (PROGRESS.md, CURRENT-STATUS.md)
+3. Pushing to GitHub

+After that, you'll begin **Phase 6: Messaging (Backend)** with Task 27.

+---

+## 🎉 Major Milestone Reached

+**Backend Core Features Complete!**
+- ✅ Authentication system
+- ✅ User profiles
+- ✅ Listing management
+- ✅ Search and browse
+- 🔄 Messaging (next phase)

+After messaging, the backend MVP will be complete and ready for frontend development!